Toggle: English / Spanish

 ), particularly during the first 3 months of pregnancy.
 The cause of nausea and vomiting during pregnancy is believed to be a rapidly rising blood level of a hormone called (HCG).
 HCG is released by the placenta.

-The doctor will do a physical exam.
-Blood pressure may be low.
-Pulse may be high.
+Your health care provider will do a physical exam.
+Your blood pressure may be low.
+Your pulse may be high.

 The following laboratory tests will be done to check for signs of dehydration:

-Your doctor may need to run tests to make sure you do not have liver and gastrointestinal problems.
+Your provider may need to run tests to make sure you do not have liver and gastrointestinal problems.

 A pregnancy ultrasound will be done to see if you are carrying twins or more babies.
 Ultrasound also checks for a hydatidiform mole.